DigitexOfficial/api-docs/source/index.html.md

 qty | float | order's quantity
 mayIncrPosition | bool | if order is allowed to increase trader's position

 `actionId` can be set by the trader or will be generated by the exchange.
-This value can be used later to cancel order placement.
+This value can be used later to cancel conditional order placement.

 `pxType` can be either `SPOT_PRICE` or `LAST_PRICE`.